tobiasgiessler/oca-preparation/README.md

 Since the _abstract_ keyword is assumed by the compiler, it must not be included in the definition.
 See code example _chapter5/implementing-interfaces_.

+__P.
+282__ "The compiler will not allow casts to unrelated types."

+This doesn't seem to work all the time.
+The compiler seems to be able to detect if two classes are unrelated.
+But if an interface is used as the type of an object, the compiler is unable to detect that a class and an interface are not related to each other.
+See code example _chapter5/casting-objects_.

 ## Open Questions

 #### An interface can extend multiple interfaces.
 In combination with default methods the diamond problem could arise.
 Is this really true?